-The International Baccalaureate (IB) program at Garibaldi Secondary offers coordinated curriculum from grade 9 through grade 12 for talented and highly-motivated students.
+The International Baccalaureate (IB) program at Garibaldi Secondary offers coordinated curriculum in grade 11 and grade 12 for talented and highly-motivated students.

 IB is recognized throughout North America as providing the equivalent to first year university courses.
 Students who do well in IB subjects generally receive university credit for their efforts.